 Without treatment, PKU affects the brain and causes intellectual and developmental disabilities, seizures, mood disorders, and other devastating health consequences.
 We need your help!

-Please help now by asking your U.S. House Representative and two U.S. Senators to co-sponsors the Medical Nutrition Equity Act of 2021.
+Please help now by asking your U.S. House Representative and two U.S. Senators to co-sponsors the Medical Nutrition Equity Act.
 This federal legislation is bipartisan and will save and improve lives.

 No advocacy experience?
 No problem!
 Your personal story and why YOU want the MNEA passed is most important.
 4 simple steps to making a difference!:

 - Call your legislator’s D.C. offices and ask for the name and email address of their Health Legislative Assistant (HLA).
 If for any reason you can’t get through to the D.C. office, call their local office.

 - Send each HLA an email.
 Let them know why you need their help.
 See if you can setup time to talk over the phone or on Zoom/Google Meet/etc.

 - When you connect with them (over email, phone, or online), simply share why this legislation is important to you or your loved one.
 For an online meeting, having a can/packet/or container of medical formula to show them is a great idea!